 Mercedes-Benz CLS550 Recalls

-The tail lights may not light up on the sides, which can make it difficult to see the vehicle.
-This fails to comply with federal safety standards.
-Dealer will update the lighting controller software free of charge to correct the problem.
+The tail lights may not light up on the sides, which fails to comply with federal safety standards.
+It may be difficult for other drivers to see the vehicle, increasing the risk of a crash.

 A rubber seal under the hood at the back of the engine bay may temporarily stick to the hood when it is opened, and then fall into the engine bay when closed.
 This can result in the rubber seal contacting hot exhaust parts, and result in a fire.

 23 CLS550's are being recalled because the bolts securing the secondary hood latch may have not been tightened properly during vehicle assembly.

 An internal fault with the module that controls certain vehicle functions may cause it to fail, increasing the risk of a crash.

 The rear outboard seat belts may not latch correctly when used with certain child safety seats, increasing the risk of injury in the event of a crash.